araamz/Stipes/README.md

 ## Backend Design

 The backend uses Flask to create a REST API used to retrieve and receive JSON objects used for editing records within the provided SQLite database.
+The backend is divided into three seperate files used to identify the functionality of the functions within each of the files.

+- `models.py` is used to define the models the default ORM will use to create the database tables and recrod attributes.
+- `serializers.py` is used to define serializers used to format JSON files for a record.
+- `routes.py` is used define routes and endpoints for the REST API to provide CRUD functionality.

 ### Database Models

+The database uses SQLite with two tables stored in the database being **Story** and **Goal** records.
+The database file itself is named `database.db` and stored within `./api/api` directory.
+The models used by the ORM are defined within `models.py` with the two models having a one-to-many relationship (a story can have many goals).
+The models are class-based and have attributes defined within the classes.

+- Story Model
+  - **id (integer)**: Used to identify a story and is the primary key for a story record.
+  - **content (String)**: Used to define the user story.
+This value can not be empty.
+  - **goals (relationship)**: Used to define the one-to-many relationship between a Story and its Goals.
+- Goal Model
+  - **id (intger)**: Used to identify a goal and is the primary key for a goal record.
+  - **content (String)**: Used to define the goal.
+This value can not be empty.
+  - **status (String)**: Used to define the status of a goal with a one character string.
+"D" (To-Do) is the default value with two other values being "P" (In-Progress) and "C" (Completed).
+  - **story_id (Integer)**: Used to identify the story the goal record is associted to with a foreign key value.

 ### Backend Routing

 The application's backend consists of ten points.
 The routing scheme contains two variables used to identify a specifc goal (with **goal_id**) and a specific story (with **story_id**).
-All goals have a child to parent relationship with a story.
+The routes are designed to show goals have a child to parent relationship with a story.

 ```
 |----/api/